Medical Malpractice Attorneys in Springfield, MO

 Holding Health Professionals Accountable for Their Mistakes

-We rely on doctors, nurses and other health care providers to help us get better.
-When negligence causes further harm, the Springfield personal injury firm of Lowther Johnson Attorneys at Law, LLC can help you hold medical professionals responsible for their errors.
+We rely on doctors, nurses, and other health care providers to help us get better.
+When negligence causes further harm, the Springfield medical malpractice lawyers at Lowther Johnson Attorneys at Law, LLC can help you hold medical professionals responsible for their errors.
 Our experienced attorneys understand the complexities of medical malpractice actions and work diligently to help victims and their families obtain the compensation they deserve.

 Medical errors account for nearly 100,000 deaths in the United States every year, while thousands more are injured.
 Some of the most common types of medical negligence include:

-- Medication errors — Examples include prescribing a wrong medication, administering an incorrect dose or failing to account for drug interactions.
+- Medication errors — Examples include prescribing the wrong medication, administering an incorrect dose, or failing to account for drug interactions.
 Pharmaceutical errors can lead to serious complications, particularly in small children.